kevinkloos/BiasCorrection/README.md

 # Comparing Correction Methods for Misclassification Bias: Dashboard

 ## Description
 This GitHub page contains additional information for the paper *Comparing Correction Methods for Misclassification Bias*, written for the [BNAIC/BENELEARN Conference 2020](https://bnaic.liacs.leidenuniv.nl/).
-At this page, you can find the paper, the appendix with mathematical derivations and proofs and a dashboard.
+At this page, you can find the paper, the appendix with mathematical derivations and proofs, and a interactive dashboard.
 This dashboard makes it possible to apply the theory presented in the paper in an accessible way.

 ## Installation
 In order to use the dashboard, you need to install the following software packages: